robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 we can see we have 6131 images, each 28x28 pixels.

-The **length** of a tensor's shape is it's rank (in other words, it's just it's  number of axes.
+The **length** of a tensor's shape is it's rank (in other words, it's just it's  number of axes / dimensions.

 ```
 len(stacked_threes.shape)